Jbruemmer/Auto_Insurance_Fraud_Project/README.md

 ## Data Understanding and Preparation
-All the data used was gathered from the city of Chicago's "Chicago Data Portal".
-In order to get the most relevant data, we isolated the data taken between January of 2017 and January of 2022.
-We used three dataframes: 1) "Traffic Crashes - Crashes"   2) "Traffic Crashes - People"   3) "Traffic Crashes - Cars"
+All the data used was gathered from the city of Chicago's ["Chicago Data Portal"](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if).
+Data from January 2017 to December of 2021 was used for the purpose of our analyses.
+From that we gathered three dataframes:

+1 "Traffic Crashes - Crashes"
+2) "Traffic Crashes - People"
+3) "Traffic Crashes - Cars"

-Raw Data:
+#### Raw Data:

 **Traffic Crashes** - Crashes: 617,346 rows × 49 features